PeerJ/article-entities/README.md

-# entity-extraction
+# article-entities

-See the [component page](http://peerj.github.io/entity-extraction) for more information.
+See the [component page](http://peerj.github.io/article-entities) for more information.